No products in the cart.

 Hip Impingement:

-Hip impingement, also known as femoroacetabular impingement (FAI), is a condition that can significantly impact one’s quality of life.
+Hip impingement, also known as femoroacetabular impingement (FAI), is a condition that can have a real impact on your quality of life.
 But what exactly is it?
-In simple terms, hip impingement occurs when there is an abnormal contact between the hip bone and its socket, leading to joint damage and pain.
+In simple terms, hip impingement happens when there’s abnormal contact between the hip bone and its socket, leading to joint damage and pain.

 For Sacroiliitis